 Reading and research on selected historical topics.
 Open only to juniors and seniors with consent of the instructor.
+May be repeated under different topics.

 HMSV - Human Services

 HMSV B180 - PERSONAL AND PROFESSIONAL DEVELOPMENT IN HUMAN SERVICES (3).

 (Prerequisite: PSYC B101 or SOCY B101 or consent of Instructor) This course provided students with the opportunity to explore their personal and professional development and understand how values, beliefs and norms impact both personal and professional lives.